microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Destination folder](./Media/expression-builder-date-and-folder.png)

-1. With the Copy data activity and Destination settings still selected, select the drop-down for the **Copy behavior** and then choose the **Preserve hierarchy** option.
+1. With the Copy data activity and Destination settings still selected, expand the **Advanced** section and in the drop-down for the **Copy behavior** choose the **Preserve hierarchy** option.
 This option maintains the original file names as they are within the zip file, ensuring that the file structure is preserved during the copy process.

     ![Destination folder](./Media/copy-behavior-preserve.png)